xsarahyu/jwli-website/README.md

 # The JWLI Website

 ### Description
-A fully-responsive mock-up of the Japanese Women's Leadership Initiative (JWLI) homepage.
+A responsive replica of the Japanese Women's Leadership Initiative homepage.

 <img src="jwli.png" alt="preview of my jwli website">